perelin/p2-jb3k-jobs-crawler/README.md

 # 2do

 - lastSeen bei active true check setzen / und nicht mehr bei active false
+- while crawling: check first if ID is in DB, then load/open job ad page
 - use codly library for scraping (https://benjamincongdon.me/blog/2018/03/01/Scraping-the-Web-in-Golang-with-Colly-and-Goquery/)
 - use "available since" date diretly from job posting
 - analytics of duplicates?